 Primitive specific operation on Recv-6.4 "Check validity of resource representation for the given resource type":

 a) If any of those attributes (inputDescriptor, outputDescriptor and functionDescriptor) is being updated, The Hosting CSE shall check that the new values of those attributes being updated conform to the RDF/XML syntax as defined in RDF 1.1 XML Syntax [Error: Reference source not found].
+If any of the new values of those attributes does not conform, the Hosting CSE shall generate a Response Status Code indicating a "BAD_REQUEST" error.

 b) If the memberFilter attribute is being updated, the hosting CSE shall check that the new value of the memberFilter attribute conforms to a valid SPARQL query request [Error: Reference source not found].

-c) If any of the new values of those attributes does not conform, the Hosting CSE shall generate a Response Status Code indicating a "BAD_REQUEST" error.
+If not, then the Receiver shall reject the Request with a Response Status Code indicating a "INVALID_SPARQL_QUERY" error.

 7.4.49.2.4 Delete